anvil-works/anvil-runtime/doc/creating-and-editing-apps.md

 ## Edit your app

 Once you've launched the web server with the `anvil-app-server` command, you can simply refresh your browser to see changes you make locally - there's no need to restart the web server!

+## Licensing

+The sample code provided in these template Anvil apps is permissively licensed for anyone to use.
+See the 'LICENSE' files in each app directory for more information.